 ST. AUGUSTINE HIGH SCHOOL

 CURRICULUM GUIDE

-2022-2023

-UNITAS • VERITAS • CARITAS
+2023-2024

 TABLE OF CONTENTS

 INTRODUCTION 2

 INTEGRAL STUDENT OUTCOMES 3

 ACADEMIC POLICIES 4

 ADVANCING TO THE NEXT GRADE LEVEL 5

 ATHLETIC ELIGIBILITY FOR INTERSCHOLASTIC SPORTS 5

 COURSEWORK FROM OTHER SCHOOLS 5

 GRADING SYSTEM AND GRADUATION REQUIREMENTS 6

 COURSE REQUEST PROCEDURES 7

 ADVANCED PLACEMENT PREREQUISITES 8

 ADMISSIONS REQUIREMENTS FOR COLLEGES 10

 NCAA REQUIREMENTS 11

 COMPUTER SCIENCE AND TECHNOLOGY 12

 ENGLISH 14

 MATHEMATICS 17

 PHYSICAL EDUCATION 21

 RELIGION 23

 SCIENCE 25

 SOCIAL STUDIES 28

 VISUAL AND PERFORMING ARTS 31

 WORLD LANGUAGES 36

 OTHER COURSES 39

-2023 INTERSESSION 40
+2024 INTERSESSION 40

 INTERNSHIPS 45

 MISSION STATEMENT 47

 Click on to return to the interactive Table of Contents.

-The Curriculum Guide is designed to assist you in selecting your courses for the 2022-2023 school year.
+The Curriculum Guide is designed to assist you in selecting your courses for the 2023-2024 school year.

 In selecting your course of study for the next school year, read the course descriptions and prerequisites carefully.
 It is imperative that you review the graduation requirements for St. Augustine High School as well as the admissions requirements for major colleges and universities.
 Since it is sometimes difficult to make adjustments to your class schedule later, please thoughtfully consider your choices now.
 The Philosophy of St. Augustine High School St. Augustine High School is a private, independent, Augustinian, Catholic school for young men dedicated to the enrichment of each student in mind, heart, and body.
 We believe in the uniqueness of a high school experience in a fraternal atmosphere and tailor instruction to the distinct manner in which young men learn.
 We teach and live the Gospel values of community, truth, and love and recognize the family as the primary educator of the student.
 St. Augustine High School aims to cultivate healthy and resourceful young men who are empowered to use their God-given talents to make a difference in an ever-changing world.
 We offer a variety of courses and programs that challenge and nurture each student as he journeys to become a Christian gentleman.
 We develop the student's intellect within the framework of a college preparatory, liberal arts curriculum.
 We stress the need for reasoned thought and teach students to integrate knowledge into a coherent view of the world.
-We guide decision making grounded in morality and integrity.
-We promote strong Christian service, athletic, and arts programs.
-All of this fosters the development of spirituality, character, and servant-leadership.
+We guide decision-making grounded in Christian morality and integrity.
+We promote meaningful service, competitive athletics, and vibrant arts programs.
+Our approach develops spirituality, character, and servant-leadership in our students.